 The average duration on the website is astonishing.
 The company should identify which page makes people stay for that long and improve it.

-As for the traffic sources, the main driver of traffic is the direct search.
-Referral traffic is quite strong, however, the graph shows certain spikes which indicate that there is no strong PR workflow in place and referrals are quite inconsistent.
+As for the traffic channels, the main driver of traffic is direct search.
+Referral traffic is quite strong, however, the graph shows certain spikes, which indicate that there is no strong PR workflow in place and referrals are quite inconsistent.

 To understand competitors’ strategy and the ways they got to current success, it’s essential to conduct competitors’ research on a regular basis.
 Luckily, with Traffic Analytics, you can learn a lot from your competitors and adapt their strategies to improve your digital performance.

-You can filter these top pages by their traffic sources to see what pages are getting the most traffic from each channel.
+You can filter these top pages by different metrics to see what pages are performing best.

 Traffic Analytics enables you to compare up to 5 different websites.
-As part of this example let’s look at hotelcaferoyal.com and see the differences in their competitor traffic sources.
+As part of this example, let’s look at ebay.com, amazon.com, and walmart.com and see the differences in their traffic sources.

-The Cafe Royal has received a little bit more paid traffic than the Ned.
-On all other fronts, Ned’s marketing team is doing a better job advertising than for the Cafe Royal.
+Ebay.com and walmart.com received less Organic Social traffic than amazon.com, But when it comes to Referral traffic and Display Ads, walmart.com takes the lead.
 If you notice some of these similar situations with your own company, it can be an indication that you should focus your marketing efforts on specific channels.

-Semrush offers reports and insights on all traffic sources with Organic, Advertising, Backlinks, and Social Media analytics.
+Semrush offers reports and insights on all traffic channels, including data for direct, referral, organic search, paid search, organic social, paid social, email, and display advertising channels.
 So after quick traffic analysis, you’ll be able to proceed and dig deeper into every specific channel to identify the gaps.

-- To analyze your competitor’s traffic in detail and get information on what keywords they are ranking for, what backlinks they have, go to the Domain Overview section.
+- To analyze your competitor’s traffic in detail and get information on what keywords they are ranking for and what backlinks they have, go to the Domain Overview section.
 Get ideas from your competitor to improve your SEO and PPC.

 - To analyze your competitor’s traffic distribution by country, go to the Geo Distribution report of the Traffic Analytics Tool.

-- Understand what traffic sources work best for them.
-If you haven’t actively used any traffic sources that bring a huge number of visitors to your competitor, you’ll want to make great efforts to make the most out of them.
+- Understand what traffic channels work best for them.
+If you haven’t actively used any traffic channels that bring a huge number of visitors to your competitor, you’ll want to make great efforts to make the most out of them.

-- Find new backlinks opportunities analyzing the domains that often link to your rival.
+- Find new backlinks opportunities by analyzing the domains that often link to your rival.